Local content is a challenge.

 What does this mean for you?

 Your local content needs to provide meaning and support to those around you.
-Creating noise, sharing unhelpful content, this just makes it more difficult for others to work with your business.
+Creating noise and sharing unhelpful content makes it more difficult for others to work with your business.

-How do you go about creating local content that's meaningful?
-You create content that...
+How do you go about creating meaningful local content?
+You build content that…

-1. Has a purpose.
-Local content needs a purpose to survive.
-Purpose shows customers (a.) the amount of time and effort they'll need to invest in your content and (b.) why they should invest.
+- Has a purpose: Local content needs a purpose to survive.
+Purpose shows customers (a.) the amount of time and effort they’ll need to invest in your content and (b.) why they should invest.

-2. Creates fascination.
-People want to be awed, to be surprised.
+- Creates fascination: People want to be awed, to be surprised.
 Research shows emotion drives attention.
-The more captivating and fascinating your message is emotionally, the more attentive people are to your message.
+The more compelling and fascinating your message is emotional, the more attentive people are to your message.

-3. Is clear and concise.
-When your content is clear, the message and idea behind it is simple, showing customers your intent is to clarify.
+- Is clear and concise: When your content is clear, the message and idea behind it are simple, showing customers your intent is to clarify.
 This makes it easy for customers to make their decision.

-4. Depends on context.
-Your content should serve the desires, goals, fears and frustrations of your audience.
-If customers want your address and phone number provide it.
+- Depends on context: Your content should serve the desires, goals, fears, and frustrations of your audience.
+If customers want your address and phone number, provide it.
 Are they looking for a compelling reason to buy?
 Share one.

 See the problem here?

-The vast majority of local content isn't meeting this criteria.
+The vast majority of local content isn’t meeting these criteria.
 Am I saying your address needs to be so fascinating that customers read it over and over to themselves?